How do fruits know when to fall?

 - What hormones inhibit plant growth?

 - Why is it important for a plant to be able to both stimulate and inhibit growth?
-Think carefully and explain your answer fully.
+Explain your answer.

 - Do you think hormones are more important to plants or mammals?
-Explain your thinking and support your reasoning.
+Explain your thinking.